Mukesh056/Mukesh056/README.md

 Hello!

-I'm Mukesh and working in as Data Scientist intern.
+I'm Mukesh and working as Data Scientist intern.

 🧑‍💻 When I'm not at work or managing projects, you can often find me coding, learning new stuff, and honing my skills on various areas including ✳️ Machine Learning, ✳️ Data Science and ✳️ Data Visualization projects.